-There are untold thousands of self-help books – written by either experts in their fields, passionate amateurs, or people who want to turn a quick buck – on the market, covering everything from smoking and general well-being, to getting the job of your dreams or changing your lifestyle.
+There are untold thousands of self-help books – written by either experts in their fields, passionate amateurs, or people who want to turn a quick buck – on the market, covering everything from smoking and general well-being, to getting the job of your dreams and changing your lifestyle.
 But are they any good?

-Well, it’s entirely possible that the intent of all these writers is from the right place; that people are keen to do nothing more than give people guidance and support in achieving whatever goal they’re seeking help to change.
-However, they also make profits for their authors and their publishers; just look at Gillian McKeith, who I’ve written about before.
+It’s possible that the intent of all these writers comes from the right place; that people are keen to do nothing more than give people guidance and support in achieving whatever goal they’re seeking to achieve.
+However, they also make profits for their authors and their publishers; just look at Gillian McKeith, who I’ve written about before, and her fakery.

 In 2006, Rhonda Byrne published ‘The Secret‘, a book that sold the power of positive thinking as the cure to the woes of the modern world.
 It went on to sell more than 19 million copies in 46 languages, and defined an entire genre of books, DVDs, and workshops.

 Byrne was by no means the first person to publish a self-help book.
 She wasn’t even the first in 2006.
 The self-help world had been alive for over a century by that point, and had been a billion dollar industry for over a decade.
-But ‘The Secret’ became the figurehead for a genre of books and products that have become one of those most profitable and predatory industries in the world.
+But ‘The Secret’ became the figurehead for a genre of books and products that has become one of those most profitable and predatory industries in the world.

-These books are always full of the same old buzzwords and worn out phrases like “living in your authentic self”, or “living your truth”, or any other combination of words that fill up pages but don’t actually tell you anything.
-Despite this self-evident truth, the self-help world has grown up into a massively successful commercial industry that lines its pockets thanks to the problems of millions of self-help addicts that get sucked into the nonsense.
+These books are always full of the same old buzzwords and worn out phrases like “living in your authentic self”, or “living your truth”, or any other combination of drivel that fill up pages but don’t actually tell you anything.
+Despite this, the self-help world has grown into a massively successful commercial industry that lines its pockets thanks to the problems of millions of self-help addicts that get sucked into its nonsense.